Lumavate-Team/documentation/docs/3-platform.rst

 Databases
 ---------
 Any :ref:`microservice <microservices>` registered within Lumavate will get its own database context to be used at the developer's discretion.
-In addition, studio users can create their own databased within Lumavate in order to manage and distribute collected data.
+In addition, :ref:`studio` users can create their own databased within Lumavate in order to manage and distribute collected data.

 What it does
 ^^^^^^^^^^^^